Ready to adopt? Discover the 18 best medium-sized family dog breeds

 People generally bred this beautiful and pretty-looking breed to hunt in the mountains of Japan.

-However, they became rare with time, and only 16 were left after World War II.
+However, they became rare over time, and only 16 remained after World War II.

 Breeding has increased their numbers, and they are now an excellent option for a family dog.
 They weigh around 65-75 pounds.